5 MIN WATCH

-A strategy map is a visual representation of an organization’s overall objectives and how they relate to one another.
-The map is created during the strategic planning process and is used as a primary reference material during periodic strategy check-in and review meetings.
+A strategy map is a visual representation of the things your organization must do well in four areas (also called “perspectives”) in order to execute its strategy successfully.
+The map is created during the strategic planning process, and is used as a primary reference material during periodic strategy check-in and review meetings.

-A typical strategy map organizes objectives into four categories, or perspectives.
-These perspectives were developed by Doctors Robert S. Kaplan and David P. Norton as part of their Balanced Scorecard framework for strategic planning and management.
-The four perspectives for for-profit organizations include:
+The four areas represented on a strategy map were developed by Doctors Robert S. Kaplan and David P. Norton as part of their Balanced Scorecard framework for strategic planning and management.
+They include:

 - Internal Processes